BlackwaterEmu/Isis/README.md

 - Optimized assembly so fast and small!
 - 32 bits of awesomeness!
 - Dialog that took more than two minutes to type in leafpad!

+# Controls
+- Enter to view next dialog.
+- In gun fight: j = down, k = up.
+- Other controls will be given during gameplay.